bkil/freedom-fighters/en/server/backend-optional-portal-search.md

 * Message-ID: to facilitate reply
 * Subject text: pointer to separate table, for preview or regexp search
 * If possible, the whole set could be fully replicated on the client
+* Available analytics related to popularity: count of views, reactions, watchers, edits, editors, days of edits

 ### Persistent document mirror